 Teaching Fellow Application Instructions

-Please be sure to read all questions carefully and fill out the application completely.
-Please submit the application by 5:00 p.m. on Monday, April 18.
-Late submissions will not be accepted (i.e., the application will be taken offline right after 5:00 p.m. on Friday).
+Please be sure to read all questions carefully and fill out the application completely using CATS.
+Please submit the application by 5:00 p.m. on Thursday, April 19.
+It will not be possible to enter late submissions.

-You may sign up for ten (10) courses per term, and we ask that English students list at least seven (7) courses per term in order of preference.
+We ask that English students apply to at least seven (7) courses per term.
 Be careful not to sign up only for small courses (e.g., the Common Ground courses).
-Estimated courses sizes are noted in red (S, M, L) next to each course title in the “Teaching Fellow Course Descriptions 2016-17” document.
-[S=Small (0-2 sections); M= Medium (3-4 sections); L= Large (5+ sections)]
+Estimated courses sizes are listed next to each course title [Small= 0-2 sections; Medium=3-4 sections; Large=5+ sections].

 If there is anything you would like us to know, please feel free to include this information in your application in the space provided.
 We will do our best to match your wishes with those of the faculty and hope to be able to make assignments as quickly as possible.
 Since this is a three-tiered process– reviewing your wish list, reviewing the faculty’s wish list, and then merging the two– we appreciate your patience while we are determining assignments.

-Please be sure to fill in all of the information carefully, including how much teaching you want in each term, and be sure you have prioritized at least seven courses per term.
+Please be sure to fill in all of the information carefully and be sure you have prioritized at least seven courses per term.
 Please note that due to the unevenness of enrollments, there is no guarantee that you will be assigned more than one section in any given course, nor that you will be assigned to one of your top choices, so be sure to leave yourself other options.
 Note: Although we will make every effort to prevent this, it is possible that a TF may be assigned one section in each of two courses in a given term.

 It is a fact of life at Harvard, due to the unpredictability of course enrollments throughout the “shopping period,” that many assignments to English department courses must be tentative, depending upon final enrollment figures.
-Even when a course is described as having ‘guaranteed’ sections, if the course has exceptionally low enrollment, it may in practice be necessary to assign you to another course (preferably from among your other choices*).
+Even when a course has been pre-allocated a certain number of sections, if that course has an unexpectedly low enrollment, it may in practice be necessary to assign you to another course (preferably from among your other choices*).
 If, under exceptional circumstances, we have to reassign you, we will try whenever possible to give you two sections of the same course.
 When the final enrollments become known in September and February, the Graduate Office will make such changes as become necessary.
 Please remember: no appointment is official until it is cleared by the Director of Graduate Studies, the Graduate Program Administrator, and the Office of Undergraduate Education; sections cannot be assigned independently by instructors.